github-pfeifer-syscon-de/glglobe/README.md

 ## Troubleshooting

-This application supports logging see configure option for genericImg (at the moment either $home/log or systemd-log), but still some messages might get spilled to the console if something seems not quite right.
+First some messages are output to the console if something seems not quite right.
 For advanced issues there are some defines e.g. CONFIG_DEBUG that might help in identifying more specific issues.